c19early.org COVID-19 treatment researchAzithromycinAzithromycin (more..)

 Figure 1.
 A. Random effects meta-analysis.
 This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
 Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
 For details see the appendix.
 B. Timeline of results in azithromycin studies.

-SARS-CoV-2 infection primarily begins in the upper respiratory tract and may progress to the lower respiratory tract, other tissues, and the nervous and cardiovascular systems, which may lead to cytokine storm, pneumonia, ARDS, neurological injury1-9 and cognitive deficits3,8, cardiovascular complications10-12, organ failure, and death.
+SARS-CoV-2 infection primarily begins in the upper respiratory tract and may progress to the lower respiratory tract, other tissues, and the nervous and cardiovascular systems, which may lead to cytokine storm, pneumonia, ARDS, neurological injury1-12 and cognitive deficits4,9, cardiovascular complications13-15, organ failure, and death.
 Minimizing replication as early as possible is recommended.

-SARS-CoV-2 infection and replication involves the complex interplay of 50+ host and viral proteins and other factorsA,13-17, providing many therapeutic targets for which many existing compounds have known activity.
-Scientists have predicted that over 8,000 compounds may reduce COVID-19 risk18, either by directly minimizing infection or replication, by supporting immune system function, or by minimizing secondary complications.
+SARS-CoV-2 infection and replication involves the complex interplay of 50+ host and viral proteins and other factorsA,16-22, providing many therapeutic targets for which many existing compounds have known activity.
+Scientists have predicted that over 8,000 compounds may reduce COVID-19 risk23, either by directly minimizing infection or replication, by supporting immune system function, or by minimizing secondary complications.

 We analyze all significant controlled studies of azithromycin for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
-We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, and Randomized Controlled Trials (RCTs).
+We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, Randomized Controlled Trials (RCTs), and higher quality studies.

 Figure 2 shows stages of possible treatment for COVID-19.
 Prophylaxis refers to regularly taking medication before becoming sick, in order to prevent or minimize infection.
 Early Treatment refers to treatment immediately or soon after symptoms appear, while Late Treatment refers to more delayed treatment.